Addiction & Recovery > Educational Resources near

 Click here to contact to inquire about Residential Treatment (for women) or to schedule an assessment, call OSAR at 210-261-3076.
 You may also call the number below.

-Walk-in applicants will be seen as we are able based upon staff availability.
-An appointment may be set up for a future date if no one is available at the time of walk-in.
+Walk-in applicants will be seen as we are able based on staff availability.
+An appointment may be set up for a future date if no one is available at walk-in.

 Alpha Home accepts the following health plans:

-Through education efforts and community awareness, San Antonio Fighting Back’s Drug-Free Community program aims to reduce substance abuse and substance use.
+Through education efforts and community awareness, San Antonio Fighting Back’s Drug-Free Community program aims to reduce substance abuse and substance use by:

 Focus population: youth ages 12-18.